Come to a comfortable seat.

 One hand behind your neck and head.

-Lift your head and then make your way over to one side.
+And then make your way over to one side.

 Notice your upper back and shoulder area.

-Any sensations.
+Any sensations?

 Drink some water if you haven't already.